cs298f25/Sean-Anthony-Mael/deploy.md

 **App crashes?**
 - Check the terminal for error messages
-- Make sure `.env` file has all required API keys
+- Make sure `.env` file has all required API keys (including `FLASK_KEY`)
 - Make sure frontend is built: `ls frontend/dist` should show files
+- Check that database was initialized: `ls database/app.db` should show the database file
+- If database issues occur, you can reinitialize: `python3 init_db.py`

+**Database issues?**
+- The database is automatically initialized when the app starts, but you can also run `python3 init_db.py` manually
+- The database file is located at `database/app.db`
+- If you need to reset the database, delete `database/app.db` and restart the app (it will recreate it)